Meal-a-Day Fund

 The Christadelphian Meal-a-Day Fund (CMaD) is an international family of charities founded by the Christadelphians.
-Its stated intent is, as a practical witness to the Christadelphian faith, 'to share the blessings we receive from God to help those who are in real need in the less developed parts of the world'.
-It seeks 'to facilitate personal and community dignity through sustainable, ‘down to earth’ local projects' which:
+Its stated intent is, as a practical witness to the Christadelphian faith, "to share the blessings we receive from God to help those who are in real need in the less developed parts of the world".
+It seeks to "support sustainable 'down to earth' projects that focus on supporting vulnerable children, the provision of clean water, agricultural skills, basic health care and education and a meal a day".